TaleLearnCode/Ch-ch-ch-changes/Demos/DemoScript.md

 #### Prep-Work

-1. Create an Azure Cosmos DB database labeled *shindigManger*
+1. Create an Azure Cosmos DB database labeled *denormalizeData*

-2. Create a container within the *shindigManger* database labeled *metadata* with a partition key named *type*
+2. Create a container within the *denormalizeData* database labeled *metadata* with a partition key named *type*

-3. Create a container within the *shindigManger* database labeled *presentations* with a partition key named *eventId*
+3. Create a container within the *denormalizeData* database labeled *presentations* with a partition key named *eventId*

 4. Validate the following properties within the *Demonstrator* Settings class:
 * DataFolderPath
-* ShindigManagerDatabaseName
 * PresentationsContainerName
 * MetadataContainerName
+* DenormalizeDataDatabaseName

 4. Run the *Demonstrator* project and go to the Denormalization demo and perform the following tasks:
 * Upload Presentations